markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/README.md

 Supported Databases :
 * Oracle 11.2.x and later
-* Microsoft SQL Server 2017 and later
+* Microsoft SQL Server 2014 and later
 * Postgres 11 and later
 * MySQL 8.0.12 and later
 * MariaDB 5.5 and later

-Experimenal support is available for
 * MongoDB 4.0 and later
 * Snowflake Data Warehouse